 Do you want to host on Zoom?
 In person?
 A little bit of both?
 If you’re looking to celebrate safely in person, try bringing the tailgate outside to open-air areas like the garage, driveway, backyard, balconies, or decks.

 One of the most important pieces to making your next virtual football tailgate feel as "official" and exciting as possible is the screen.
 With a large display to project the game on, everyone will be able to enjoy the view, even from a distance.
 T--and may even feel like they're in the stadium!

 You can also opt to hook up your display to a projector if you plan on hosting the event outside—just be sure guests are staying warm with a hot drink!

 3. Hook up to a primetime cable network.

 The whole idea of virtual football tailgating will be defeated if you and your friends cannot watch the game live.
-It is important that, before the set date, you have access to a cable network or streaming service that allows you to watch football games live.
+Before the big game, make sure you have access to a cable network or streaming service that allows you to watch it live.

 4. Get your football night décor on.